-Zendesk Support includes inborn system rules that suppress placeholders in triggers in certain situations.
-Inborn system rules are rules that you cannot change, modify, or override, which dictate the default behavior of Support (see About inborn system ticket rules).
-These rules may sometimes make it seem like placeholders in triggers failed to work, but this isn’t a mistake.
+Zendesk Support includes system ticket rules that suppress placeholders in triggers in certain situations.
+These rules dictate behavior in Support that can't be changed, modified, or overridden.
+These rules may make it seem like placeholders in triggers failed to work, but this isn’t a mistake.

 These rules protect you because they prevent spammers from using your account to distribute spam messages.
 Placeholder suppression in triggers keeps content from spammers out of notifications and prevents spammers from forwarding spam.